 Everyone works and organises their tools in their own way.
 For me given the sorts of things I make I divide my tools into five broad groups (cutting, preparing, punching/stamping, stitching, finishing) which are kept separately in waterproof boxes.
 I like having just one box beside me when I'm cutting out and preparing the project and another self-contained set when, for example, I'm stitching.
 Inevitably a few tools, such as scratch awls and small rulers are therefore duplicates.

 All leather is expensive and I use full-grain, vegetable-tanned hides (as used in the best quality English harnesses and saddlery), but these are some of the most expensive of all.
 Among softer leathers, Italian hides are superb.
+I have been very unimpressed by some soft Argentine leather as sold in well-known craft shops.
+It has little strength or resilience and is generally 'soggy', quickly losing its shape.

 In Britain, Abbey England or Tandy can advise on what hides would suit your project and which part of the hide would best suit your needs.